 The NAAYI program is designed for highly motivated youth who have an interest in pursuing a career in health or who wish to know more about health careers, who have the ability to work in a group setting with teenagers from around the country.
 Selection of participants is competitive and is based on Grade Point Averages and a written statement on career goals.
 Participants are nominated or recommended by financial and active members of the Auxiliary to the National Medical Association or by a financial and active members of the National Medical Association.
 Call (301) 495-3779 for further information.

-Project Directors Dr. Beverly J. Anderson, Mrs. Alice T. Davis, Mrs. Dolores Caffey-Fleming, Mrs. Phyllis Morris
+Project Directors Mrs. Alice T. Davis, Mrs. Dolores Caffey Fleming, Mrs. Sarita Cathcart-McLarin, Mrs. J. Dolores Dalton, Mrs. Sandra Murdock,

 The Auxiliary to the National Medical Association is a 501(c) 3 service organization comprised of the spouses (and widows and widowers) of active members of the National Medical Association (NMA).
 The Auxiliary was founded in 1936 and incorporated in 1977.